danwilliams/rustmark/content/rustmark/features.md

   - Info
   - Question
   - Todo
+  - Image(s) / Screenshot(s)

 It is advisable to place the emphasised word on a line of its own, but this is not strictly necessary.
 It just makes the Markdown easier to read in some cases.

+Notably, the image/screenshot callout will be made collapsible.

 #### Examples